 Take a downwinder

-We hope this make its a little easier to see the best steps to take you from a beginner to a booster.
-And it will be no surprise that this is exactly why we organise the end of our Beginner collection to cover waterstarts and first runs, then riding and staying up wind and finally sliding turns.
+We hope this make it’s a little easier to see the best steps to take you from a beginner to a booster.
+And it will be no surprise that this is exactly why we organise the end of our Beginner collection to cover waterstarts and first runs, then riding and staying upwind and finally sliding turns.
 Then our Intermediate volume 1 Collection has some of the most detailed instruction for your first tricks – riding toeside, carving turns and then jumping.
 Sound familiar?
-The jumping chapter is one of our your popular premium videos and covers not only the basic small jumps but then a second progression on moving on to bigger jumps, and with the full collection you also get popping (getting air with out sending your kite up).
+The jumping video is one of our your popular premium videos and covers not only the basic small jumps but then a second progression on moving on to bigger jumps, and with the full collection you also get popping (getting air without sending your kite up).
 All these videos and collections are available throughout Progression Player App or on the equivalent DVDs.